 Unitil (with clarification) - As noted above, Unitil is generally supportive of including the consideration of non-pipe alternatives in the context of the GSEP.
 Unitil also supports the inclusion of location (i.e., within EJ communities) as a consideration when evaluating the feasibility and affordability of non-pipe alternatives.
 However, the primary focus of GSEP should continue to be on the objective considerations of safety and reliability and planning should be based on a risk prioritization framework.

+HEET (with clarification): The intent of this edit is to ensure equitable access to non-gas pipe alternatives for all customers.
+However, the designation of “EJ community” is only a rough statistical proxy for a disadvantaged community (for instance, a large portion of Lexington is designated as an “EJ community”).
+An alternative for the suggested language might be to use the Justice40 disadvantaged community designation or to institute performance-based ratemaking that takes into account the percentage of low-to-moderate income customers connected to that year’s non-gas pipe alternatives.
+This could ensure equitable access while allowing non-gas pipe alternatives to be installed widely.

 Opposed by: NEGWA/USW

 Statement in Opposition: